NathanJohnK/Police-Data-Analysis/README.md

 # Police-Data-Analysis
-Project uses Python packages including Pandas, Seaborn, Matlibplot
+Project uses Python packages including Pandas, Seaborn, Matlibplot, TensorFlow and Keras

 Using data from a 2019 dataset of police crime data (https://data.police.uk/)